 The legislation in Ontario also requires employers to monitor and create policies and programs related to "workplace harassment," which is defined as "engaging in a course of vexatious comment or conduct against a worker in a workplace that is known or ought reasonably to be known to be unwelcome" or "sexual harassment."
-In turn, "sexual harassment" is defined as "engaging in a course of vexatious comment or conduct against a worker or vexatious comment or conduct against a worker or sexual harassment."
 In turn, "sexual harassment" is defined as "engaging in a course of vexatious comment or conduct against a worker in a workplace because of sex, sexual orientation, gender identity or gender expression, where the course of comment or conduct is known or ought reasonably to be known to be unwelcome," or (b) "making a sexual solicitation or advance where the person making the solicitation or advance is in a position to confer, grant or deny a benefit or advancement to the worker and the person knows or ought reasonably to know that the solicitation or advance is unwelcome."